TalkingPanda0/Randomhypixelgame/README.md

 3. put it in .minecraft/mods
 # Usage
-you can go into a random game by pressing P (the key can be changed in settings) while in [hypixel](https://hypixel.net)
+you can go into a random game by pressing P (the key can be changed in settings) while in [hypixel](https://hypixel.net) to remove the last game press H you can edit games.txt in .minecraft and press R to reload the list